 Only the past participle form of the verb can be used in the passive voice.
 The past participle must immediately follow an auxiliary verb.
 Both the auxiliary verbs and past participles are shown in bold.

-- She is given the nickname 'Chatterbox' because she talks a lot.
+- She is given the nickname 'Chatterbox' because she talks much more than others.
 (Present tense)

-- They are paid to carry banners reading ‘The world will end soon!’
+- The children are paid to carry banners reading ‘The world will end soon!’
 (Present tense)

 - The injured are being airlifted to the nearest hospital.
 (Present continuous tense)